10.7 Full Shift Simulation

 |---|---|---|

-| Immediate safety or urgent change | Chest pain, shortness of breath, fall, choking, sudden weakness, severe bleeding | Stay with resident, call nurse or emergency help per policy |
+| Immediate safety or urgent change | Chest pain, shortness of breath, fall, choking, sudden weakness, severe bleeding | Stay with resident; call nurse or emergency help per policy |

 | High risk if delayed | Toileting call light, unsafe standing, wet brief on fragile skin, resident trying to exit | Respond promptly, use safe assistance, report patterns |

-| Scheduled essential care | Meals, hydration, repositioning, therapy preparation, I&O, vital signs if assigned | Complete accurately and on time when possible |
+| Scheduled essential care | Meals, hydration, repositioning, therapy prep, I&O, vitals if assigned | Complete accurately and on time when possible |

 | Comfort and preference | Clothing choice, grooming style, activity preference, room setup | Honor choices within safety and care plan |